-All premiums, annual benefit limits, and claim payments include GST and any other taxes or duties that apply.
+All premiums, the annual benefit limit, and claim payments include GST and any other taxes or duties that apply.

 You authorise us to debit your bank account or credit card for the premium

 By completing and signing a direct debit authority or a recurring credit card authority (or providing verbal authorisation) when you sign up for this policy (or at another time), you are instructing us to directly debit the applicable premium from your bank account or credit card.